Administration order

 Endowment

-A type of life insurance policy that is often used as a way to repay a mortgage where only the interest has been repaid to the lender.
+A type of life insurance policy that can be used as a way to repay a mortgage where only the interest has been repaid to the lender.

 Enforcement